 Why This Matters

-Let’s face it, real love isn’t easy and there isn’t that instant gratification, but it’s worth all the hard work.
-Healthy relationships are important, and porn diminishes their value by tricking consumers into thinking that instant satisfaction is better than the hard work that goes into real connections.
+Let’s face it: real love isn’t easy, and there isn’t instant gratification, but it’s worth all the hard work.
+Healthy relationships are essential, and porn diminishes their value by tricking consumers into thinking that instant satisfaction is better than the hard work that goes into real connections.